Who We Are

 - Be an active partner with its communities

-We will coordinate and work with the park and its management to determine how the Katmai Conservancy can best help the park and how funds raised by the Katmai Conservancy may be utilized by the park.
+We will coordinate and work with the park and its management to determine how Katmai Conservancy can best help the park and how funds raised by Katmai Conservancy may be utilized by the park.

 Board of Directors

 Katmai Conservancy’s Board of Directors is responsible for long-range planning, fundraising priorities and financial and programmatic oversight for the organization.
-They also work with our park partners to protect and preserve the Katmai National Park and Preserve.
+They also work with our park partners to protect and preserve Katmai National Park and Preserve.

 Barbara Muhlbeier is a retired attorney, residing in Bellingham, Washington.
 She was formerly in-house counsel for Pinnacle Financial Partners based in Nashville, Tennessee.
 Barbara has been active for over 20 years in non-profit organizations devoted to supporting public lands, including serving four terms on the board of the Great Smoky Mountains Association and six years on the board of the Public Lands Alliance.

 David Cary, PHD

 David Cary served as a professor of Finance at California State University, Northridge for over a quarter of a century.
 Dave’s passport shows his love of traveling in general, with stamps from six of the seven continents.
-But his true love is Alaska where he has visited almost every year for the past 25 years.
+But his true love is Alaska, where he has visited almost every year for the past 25 years.
 Of all his Alaskan destination, Dave’s favorite is Katmai National Park.
 He has shot thousands of photographs, some of which were displayed at the Alaska Air lounge in Los Angeles for three months in 2011.